wearetinybit/tinybit-critical-css-plugin/readme.txt

 == Installation ==

-First, you'll need to make sure you have a working installation of [tinybit-critical-css-server](https://github.com/pinchofyum/tinybit-critical-css-server).
-Do that first if you haven't already.
+First, you'll need a working installation of [tinybit-critical-css-server](https://github.com/pinchofyum/tinybit-critical-css-server).
+Get that running if you haven't already.

-Once the server is running, add a `TINYBIT_CRITICAL_CSS_SERVER` constant to your preferred place for constants:
+Once the server is running, add a `TINYBIT_CRITICAL_CSS_SERVER` constant to your preferred location:

 ```
 define( 'TINYBIT_CRITICAL_CSS_SERVER', 'http://localhost:8080' );
 ```

+This constant tells the plugin where to send requests.

 Next, filter `tinybit_critical_css_pages` to define the pages you'd like to generate critical CSS for: